paritytech/xcm-docs/src/journey/origins.md

 # Origins
-An XCMV needs context while executing Xcm instructions.
-To uses the `XcmContext` struct to provide contextual information while executing Xcm Instructions.
+An XCVM contains contextual information while executing XCM instructions.
+It uses the `XcmContext` struct to provide them.
-It contains information such as the origin of the corresponding XCM, the hash of the message, and the topic of the XCM.
+`XcmContext` contains information such as the origin of the corresponding XCM, the hash of the message, and the topic of the XCM.

 ```rust
 pub struct XcmContext {